William Calvin Chase: Personal life and education

 Sketch of Chase in the Bee in 1892.

-Chase was born to free African-American parents in Washington, D.C.
-February 2, 1854.
+Chase was born to free African-American parents in Washington, D.C. on February 2, 1854.
 He had five siblings.
 His Maryland-born father, William H. Chase, an expert blacksmith, was shot and killed in his shop in 1863.
-Before his father's death, he attended the private school of John F. Cook.
+Before his father's death, William attended the private school of John F. Cook.
 Thereafter, young Chase was raised by his Virginia-born mother, Lucinda Seaton.
-He was forced to leave school and he began to sell newspapers and became known among many newspaper offices in Washington.
-At eleven he was hired to sell hats for Holley & Brother in Methuen, Massachusetts, where he attended more school.
+He was forced to leave school and began to sell newspapers, and he became known among many newspaper offices in Washington.
+At age eleven he was hired to sell hats for Holley & Brother in Methuen, Massachusetts, where he attended more school.
 He soon moved back to Washington and returned to work as a newsboy.
 He left public schools and entered the Howard University Model School, "B" class and then went to Howard University.
 A boy during the administration of Abraham Lincoln, he became a lifelong member of the Republican Party.
 Chase married Arabella McCabe on January 28, 1886, and the couple had a son, William Calvin, Jr. and Beatriz, both of whom eventually worked at the Bee.